 Fishing, Boating, State Parks, and other outdoor activities can be found at Kansas Wildlife Parks & Tourism (KWPT).

 OUT OF STATE HUNTERS CHECK THE RULES AND REGULATIONS

-WIHA program information and hunting atlas' for the state of Kansas available at: KSOutdoors -WIHA
+WIHA program information, hunting seasons, fees, limits and walk-in atlas for the state of Kansas available at: KSOutdoors -WIHA

 Daily Limit: 4 Roosters